hoangduytran/blender-manual/manual/render/eevee/render_settings/motion_blur.rst

    or if the motion is locally too complex;
    for example, if there are many vector variations in a small area.

-   This technique is fast and produce clean gradients but issues can occur at object borders or if the motion is locally too complex (many vector variations in a small area).

    This technique uses random sampling and the noise amount is proportional to the sample count found in :menuselection:`Properties --> Render --> Sampling --> Render Samples`.